 Think of your credit score as a financial reputation number.
 Every time you borrow money and pay it back, or don't pay it back, that behavior gets recorded.
 Your credit score is a snapshot of that record, compressed into a single number.

-The most widely used scoring model is FICO, which stands for Fair Isaac Corporation, the company that created it.
+The most widely used scoring model is FICO, which stands for Fair Isaac Corporation.
 FICO scores range from 300 to 850.
 Most lenders use FICO to decide two things: whether to approve you for credit, and what interest rate to charge.

 A second model called VantageScore uses the same 300 to 850 range and is used by some lenders and most free credit monitoring apps.
 The two models are similar but not identical.
 Your VantageScore and your FICO score will often differ slightly.